The Dual Eligible Coalition

 About The Coalition

-The Coalition has been at work since 2017 to assess the challenges and opportunities facing the dual eligible population and the stakeholders who work with or serve them.
+The Coalition has been at work to assess the challenges and opportunities facing the dual eligible population and the stakeholders who work with or serve them, including states.
+As states strive to improve care for their dual eligible populations, they require additional resources, as well as technical assistance in delivering integrated care to their dual eligible populations.
 The Coalition has developed a framework for fully integrating Medicare and Medicaid into a single program addressing medical, long-term care, behavioral, and social needs.

 In conducting its work, the Coalition seeks to promote a set of principles around integration and whole-person care, including the following: